NathanSepul/flutter_appollo_circle_ci/README.md

 <h2>Usage</h2>

 Now that all is configured you doens't need to do anything else.
-The previous worflow is call on each push no matter the branch because we specify *on: ['push']*.
+The previous worflow is call on each push no matter the branch because we had specify *on: ['push']*.
 However the last job is call only if there are a push on *production* branch and the second job isn't call in this case.

 <h3>View the actions</h3>